 In December 2023, we emailed TEL following research and asked how much revenue is derived from sustainable products.
 TEL noted that it can be difficult to quantify due to differing definitions of sustainable products.
-In the auto business, fiscal year 2023 sales were ~\$7 billion of which over \$2 billion were on EV/HEV.
+In the Auto business, fiscal year 2023 sales were ~\$7B of which over \$2B were on EV/HEV.
 In addition, on ICE platforms TEL's connectivity solutions are used for safety, emission, and autonomy applications, all of which would fall into the sustainable category.
-Within the aerospace business, TEL has content in next generation of more efficient aircrafts.
-In industrial equipment, TEL's connectivity solutions are used in factory automation and smart buildings. ~20% of the energy business is in renewable applications such as wind, solar, and grid hardening.
-In the data & devices business, roughly one-third is high speed connectivity enabling more efficient data centers.
-In appliances, TEL's connectivity solutions are in high efficiency appliances.
+Within the Aerospace business, TEL has content in next generation of more efficient aircrafts.
+In Industrial Equipment, TEL's connectivity solutions are used in factory automation and smart buildings. ~20% of the Energy business is in Renewable applications such as wind, solar, and grid hardening.
+In the Data & Devices business, roughly 1/3 is high speed connectivity enabling more efficient data centers.
+In Appliances, TEL's connectivity solutions are in high efficiency appliances.

-39. Informa plc (INF-GB): INF-GB engages in the provision of information, advanced knowledge, and exhibition and events solutions.
+44. Informa Pic (INF-GB): INF-GB engages in the provision of information, advanced knowledge, and exhibition and events solutions.
 In February 2024, we emailed INF-GB following research and encouraged INF-GB to describe its supplier oversight program, to provide safety rates, and to disclose whistleblower statistics.
 INF-GB is incorporating our feedback into its ongoing materiality assessments and improvement processes.
 INF-GB is planning a detailed update to its double materiality assessment as preparation for the EU CSRD reporting obligations.